HeyGen Avatar V Review 2026: I Made 14 Avatars From My Phone — Here’s the Honest Verdict

 HeyGen shipped Avatar V on April 8, 2026, and it changed the entire onboarding ritual for AI avatars.
 The old version asked for a 2-minute studio-style recording.
 The new one asks for 15 seconds on your phone.
 That’s it.

-I spent three weeks pushing HeyGen Avatar V through real production work: client explainer videos, course modules, sales follow-up clips.
-Fourteen avatars later, here’s what I learned.
+This HeyGen Avatar review 2026 covers three weeks of real production work: client explainer videos, course modules, sales follow-up clips.
+Fourteen avatars later, here’s what actually works and what doesn’t with HeyGen Avatar V.

 If you make videos for a living, Avatar V is finally good enough to use without apologizing for it.
 The 15-second capture is real, lip-sync at normal cadence is excellent, and the new “natural movement” model fixes the dead-eyed mannequin problem.
 HeyGen Avatar V is the first version I’d hand to a marketing team and trust them not to embarrass the brand.